YunZhixi98/pyTube/README.md

-# PyNeuTube
+# PyTube

-PyNeuTube is a Python reimplementation of the NeuTube tracing workflow for 3D microscopy volumes.
+PyTube is a Python reimplementation of the NeuTube tracing workflow for 3D microscopy volumes.
 This repository is trimmed to a minimal reusable release surface focused on image I/O, preprocessing, tracing, and SWC export.

 ## Current scope

-PyNeuTube currently provides:
+PyTube currently provides:

 - multi-format 3D image I/O through `ImageParser`
 - SWC parsing and export through `Neuron`